 If that wasn’t hard for your brain, you are almost there.
-NFTs are blockchain-based tokens which have unique properties.
+NFTs are blockchain-based tokens that have unique properties.
 Simply put, it is a blockchain proof that represents a particular asset.
-This could be an image, text, video, GIF etc.
+This could be an image, text, video, GIF, etc.

 How Does NFT Work?

 NFTs are a very interesting use case of blockchain technology.
-The origin of NFTs happened with the advent of the ERC-721 token standard on Ethereum blockchain.
-Think of it as a token (just like crypto tokens) with a totally new set of rules, that gives birth to this uniqueness.
+The origin of NFTs happened with the advent of the ERC-721 token standard on the Ethereum blockchain.
+Think of it as a token (just like crypto tokens) with a totally new set of rules that gives birth to this uniqueness.

 So most of the time, when people buy an NFT, it’s the ownership that is valuable rather than the image.
 Moreover, this ownership equips you to be a part of the exclusive group of NFT holders.
 Imagine getting entry to a private concert just because you hold a particular NFT!